blurk/Studying_webserver/README.md

  The content will be replace after the block block_name If there is no content at the inherite file, the content in the parent still there

+## Lesson 11: Static Files

+  Has `public/` now
+  Users can accses any files here use static path with static file they will start form `public/`